 Don’t miss the boat!
 Since all our campsites are on islands, it is a good idea to reserve your crossing with one of the maritime transport services recognized by Parks Canada.

-The morning of your departure, pick up your camping permit in one of our reception and interpretation centres.
-If you are staying in an oTENTik tent, pick up your oTENTik kit at the Havre-Saint-Pierre Reception and Interpretation Centre (housed in the Portail Pélagie-Cormier Building).
+On the morning of your departure, pick up your camping permit in one of our reception and interpretation centres.
+If you are staying in an oTENTik tent or Ôasis unit, pick up your kit at the Havre-Saint-Pierre Reception and Interpretation Centre (housed in the Portail Pélagie-Cormier Building).

 Come and enjoy an unforgettable nature getaway in the Mingan Archipelago!